 In Heflin’s utopia, with a male population reduced to a mere 1-10%, societal roles and dynamics would undergo a seismic shift.
 Men, due to their rarity, would be highly valued, leading to a potential reversal of traditional gender roles.

 - Men would be treated as a “special class,” with their needs and desires catered to by the majority female population.

-- Traditional family structures would be dismantled, replaced by state-run communal child-rearing centers.
+- Traditional family structures would be dismantled, and replaced by state-run communal child-rearing centers.